 With the page reachable, citation in Claude comes down to being the clearest, most credible source for a specific claim.
 The fundamentals match the rest of AI search, with a Claude-shaped emphasis.

-1. Lead with the answer.
+- Lead with the answer.
 State the fact directly, in a self-contained sentence near the top of the relevant section.
 Claude lifts passages, so a clean claim it can quote in one line beats the same point spread across a paragraph.
+This is the heart of writing content that AI cites.

 A note on what to skip.
 You will see "Claude SEO" advice insisting you add an llms.txt file.
 Anthropic gives no indication its search or models use it, so treat it as unproven rather than a requirement.
 The same reachable, clear, credible content that earns citations in ChatGPT and Perplexity is what earns them in Claude.